-The Port of Gulfport is committed to leveraging the assets of the Port and the State to sustainably assist Mississippi companies in reaching global markets and create well-paying jobs on the Gulf Coast.
-The philosophy of the Port is to adhere to the highest ethical standards to be transparent and accountable to our local community and citizens of the State.
+The Port of Gulfport is committed to leveraging the assets of the Port and the State to sustainably assist Mississippi companies in reaching global markets.
+The philosophy of the Port is to adhere to the highest ethical standards in order to be transparent and accountable to our local community and citizens of the State.